AlexandraH-code/ms1-MaineCoon/README.md

 ## Acknowledgments
 [(Back to top)](#index--table-of-contents)

-Thanks to my mentor Antonio for advice and tips during the project.
+Thanks to my mentor Antonio Rodriguez for advice and tips during the project.